rongcon963/WP-social/wp-content/plugins/youzify/readme.txt

 **Welcome to a New Era of WordPress Communities and User Profiles!**

-<blockquote><a href="https://1.envato.market/LGqEL">[ATTENTION] Next Youzify PRO Price Increase is By 31 March 2022, Get Your Lifetime Youzify Pro Version at CodeCanyon for only $60 BEFORE THE PRICE GOES UP!</a></blockquote>
+<blockquote><a href="https://1.envato.market/LGqEL">[ATTENTION] Next Youzify PRO Price Increase will be SOON, Secure Your Lifetime Youzify Pro Version at CodeCanyon for only $62 BEFORE THE PRICE GOES UP!</a></blockquote>

 <a href="https://youzify.com/">[Live Demo] Check out our live demo, it's a whole new world!</a>